Are Walk-In Tubs Tax Deductible?

 Who needs a walk-in tub?

-If you’re looking to make your bathroom more accessible, you might consider a walk-in tub.
+A walk-in tub can be a good addition for anyone looking to make their bathroom more accessible.
 Falls can happen anywhere in your home, but the bathroom is a place where they happen more often, according to a 2019 study published in the Journal of Surgical Research.
-Many assume walk-in tubs are only for older adults, but as the study shows, those who are between the ages of 41 and 60 can benefit from them as well.
+You may assume that walk-in tubs are only for older adults, but as the study shows, people between the ages of 41 and 60 can benefit from them as well.

 Do walk-in tubs add value to a home?

-A walk-in tub can sometimes add value to your home.
-Especially in neighborhoods that are popular among older adults and retirees, a walk-in tub could be a great selling point.
+A walk-in tub can sometimes add value to your home and could especially be a great selling point in neighborhoods that are popular among older adults and retirees.

 Will I need to remodel my bathroom to install a walk-in tub?

-Most installations do require some remodeling, but how much depends on your bathroom.
+Most installations require some remodeling, but the extent depends on your bathroom.
 For instance, you might need to widen the shower space or adjust plumbing and electrical lines.
 If you’re worried about major changes or extra expenses, bring it up during your in-home consultation so your rep can help plan a solution that fits your needs and budget.

 » RELATED: Top bathroom remodeling companies